 This example returns 1 if the

 PK_Document_DocumentNode index is used to enforce uniqueness of the full-text key column.
 Otherwise, it returns 0 or NULL.
-NULL implies you are using an invalid index name, the index name does not correspond to the table, the table does not exist, or so forth.
+NULL implies you're using an invalid index name, the index name doesn't correspond to the table, the table doesn't exist, or so forth.

 Find the identifier of the full-text key column